Authorize AI-driven state transitions before they bind the enterprise.

 OntoGuard can start as a lightweight output scan and expand into Decision Authorization Packets, controlled boundary proof, human-review compression, runtime-safe training-signal export, and production route evidence pilots.

-Core capabilities available today: AI output behavior assessment, Decision Authorization Packet generation, controlled execution-boundary no-bind proof, controlled route-enforcement proof, review routing, and runtime-safe L3 Training Signal Export.
+Core capabilities available today: AI output behavior assessment, runtime Decision Authorization, selected Decision Authorization Packets, execution-boundary trace, no-bind receipt, controlled event-level route proof, strict-six offline audit credentials, Batch DAP / Controlled Corridor Mode, review routing, and runtime-safe L3 Training Signal Export.

 Lowest Friction